carolinlabinski/pepeth_blockchain/README.md

 &nbsp;

-populate the `sample.env` with correct API keys and rename it `.env`
+To enjoy the app, go to https://polygon.io/, https://api.polygonscan.com/ and https://alpha-vantage.p.rapidapi.com,  get free keys and populate the `sample.env` with correct API keys before renaming it `.env`

 run the web app with
 ```bash